salehghotbani/poomsae_umap/README.md

-## Interactive 3D UMAP OF Poomsae detection with 2 options:
+## Interactive 3D UMAP OF Poomsae detection:

 * 3D UMAP of **Poomsae detection** based on models and optimizers with filtering by forms (1 to 4)
 * 3D UMAP of **OOD detection** based on models and optimizers with filtering by ID and OOD